iqtree/iqtree.github.io/doc/Command-Reference.md

 | -numstop | Specify number of unsuccessful iterations to stop. *DEFAULT: 100* |
 | -n       | Specify number of iterations to stop.
 This option overrides `-numstop` criterion. |

->**NOTICE**: The default parameters were empirically determined to work well under our tests.
-However, this might not hold true for all data sets.
+>**NOTICE**: While the default parameters were empirically determined to work well under our extensive benchmark ([Nguyen et al., 2015]), it might not hold true for all data sets.
 If in doubt that tree search is still stuck in local optima, one should repeat analysis with at least 10 IQ-TREE runs.
 Moreover, our experience showed that `-pers` and `-numstop` are the most relevant options to change in such case.
-For example, for data sets with many short sequences, one should reduce the perturbation strength (`-pers`) and increase `-numstop`.
+For example, data sets with many short sequences should be analyzed with smaller perturbation strength (`-pers`) and larger `-numstop`.

 [Nguyen et al., 2015]: http://dx.doi.org/10.1093/molbev/msu300